10 Frugal Habits That Can Save You Over $500 a Month

 Refer Friends

-Invite friends to services for bonuses.
+Invite friends to services you already use.

 Sign-Up Bonuses